RickGomez1379/TranslateDocs/README.md

 Features

-Extract text from photos and documents
-Seamlessly translate extracted text into the user's preferred language User-friendly interface with intuitive navigation Supports multiple file formats including images and documents
+Extract text from photos and documents, Seamlessly translate extracted text into the user's preferred language, User-friendly interface with intuitive navigation, Supports multiple file formats including images and documents

 Technologies

 TranslateDocs is built using:

 Android Studio: for Android application development Firebase ML Kit: for text extraction from photos Google Cloud Translation API: for text translation services